FreeYourSoul/FSeam/docs/limitations.md

 # Known Limitations

+## Usage of CMake

+It is undeniable that the usage of the CMake utility function is strongly recommenced.
+It is still possible to manually generate the code yourself using the python script, but it would be bothersome and certainly not worth the effort.

 ## Code structure

 What is usually a good practice, for one header file, one cpp file to compile.
 Is now an obligation as FSeam is going to provide another implementation of the class/functions defined in the header.
 If the implementation of the header file is scatered in different source file.